apache/spark/docs/howto/operator.rst

 Use the operator to stop Google Compute Engine instance.

-For parameter definition take a look at :class:`~airflow.contrib.operators.gcp_compute_operator.GceInstanceStopOperator`
+For parameter definition, take a look at :class:`~airflow.contrib.operators.gcp_compute_operator.GceInstanceStopOperator`

 Arguments